Cooperation-org/linked-trust-impact-eval/contracts/README.md

 ```

-Here anvil gives us ten accounts and their private keys and an rpc endpoint on `127.0.0.1:8545`
+Here anvil gives us ten accounts, their private keys and an rpc endpoint on `127.0.0.1:8545`

-Now that we have a network and contracts, we'll deploy
+Now that we have a network and contracts, we'll deploy.
+More information about deploying can be found in the docs [here](https://book.getfoundry.sh/forge/deploying) .
+Keep `anvil`'s instance running on one terminal and open another terminal to do the calls.

-We will use account0's private key to deploy RealityMock
+We will use account0's private key to deploy RealityMock.
+Export it by:

+`$ export PRIVATE_KEY=<private key from account0>`

-`$ forge create --rpc-url http://localhost:8545/ --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 src/mock/RealityMock.sol:RealityMock`
+`$ forge create --rpc-url http://localhost:8545/ --private-key $PRIVATE_KEY  src/mock/RealityMock.sol:RealityMock`
- \ output:
-\

 ```
 [⠔] Compiling...
 No files changed, compilation skipped